-Pupils can be excluded for behaviour outside of the academy, this may include behaviour on academy trips, on the way to and from the academy and behaviour which may bring the academy into disrepute.
-Cyber-bullying which takes place out of the academy may also lead to an exclusion.
+Pupils can be suspended or permanently excluded for their behaviour outside of the academy, this may include behaviour on academy trips, on the way to and from the academy and behaviour which may bring the academy into disrepute.
+Any decision of a headteacher must be made in line with the principles of administrative law, i.e. that is: lawful (with respect to the legislation relating directly to suspensions and permanent exclusions and a school's wider legal duties): fair, and proportionate.

+Cyber-bullying (including the digital sharing harmful images without consent, extreme and/or sustained internet or social media abuse) which takes place out of the academy may also lead to an exclusion.